 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 High Strengthening resilience to natural hazards and climate change.
 Some Contributing to inclusion and equality.
-High Enhancing the quality of life and well-being.
-High Respecting, protecting and promoting human rights.
+Some Enhancing the quality of life and well-being.
+Some Respecting, protecting and promoting human rights.
 High Respecting, consulting and involving indigenous peoples and local communities.
 High Achieving gender equality.
-High Ensuring growth, employment, income and livelihoods.
-High Promoting economic investment and quality tourism.
-High Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
-Not applicable Protecting heritage during conflict.
-Not applicable Promoting conflict resolution.
-Not applicable Contributing to post-conflict recovery.
-Not applicable Other (please specify).
-Not applicable If 'Other' applies, please specify
+Not applicable Ensuring growth, employment, income and livelihoods.
+Some Promoting economic investment and quality tourism.
+Some Strengthening capacity-building, innovation and local entrepreneurship.
+Some Ensuring conflict prevention.
+Some

+Protecting heritage during conflict.
+Limited

+Promoting conflict resolution.
+Not applicable

+Contributing to post-conflict recovery.
+Not applicable

+Other (please specify).
+Not applicable

+If 'Other' applies, please specify
-5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

-5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):
+- 5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):